-Write java classes which constitute your input/output/scheme handler.
-Such classes must have implement constructor and the appropriate interface: no-arg for handlers, uk.ac.starlink.table.TableBuilder input uk.ac.starlink.table.StarTableWriter for output handlers. uk.ac.starlink.table.TableScheme for scheme handlers.
+- 1. Write java classes which constitute your input/output/scheme handler.
+Such classes must have and implement the appropriate interface: a no-arg constructor for input handlers, uk.ac.starlink.table.TableBuilder uk.ac.starlink.table.StarTableWriter for output handlers, uk.ac.starlink.table.TableScheme for scheme handlers. - 2.
+Ensure that these classes are available on your classpath while TOPCAT is running (see Section 10.2.1).

-- 2. Ensure that these classes are available on your classpath while TOPCAT is running (see Section 10.2.1). - 3.
-Set the relevant system property to the name of the handler class (see Section 10.2.3): startable.readers for input handlers, startable.writers for output handlers, startable.schemes for scheme handlers.
+3. Set the relevant system property to the name of the handler class (see Section 10.2.3): startable.readers for input handlers, startable.writers for output handlers, startable.schemes for scheme handlers.